Back to All Events

 • Indigenous Futures Research Center 1515 Rue Sainte-Catherine Ouest Montréal, QC, H3G 2W1 Canada (map)

-Join us on Tuesday, April 28, at 2 PM for a talk with Michèle St-Armand.
+Join us on Tuesday, April 28, at 2 PM for a talk with Michèle St-Amand.

 Conversations with Indigenous Curators is a new mini-series organized by the IFRC.
 Grounding curatorial practice as a site of futurity, relationality, and land-based thinking, this series highlights Indigenous curators working in Tiohtià:ke (Montreal) who are reshaping how exhibitions are conceived, who they serve, and how knowledge circulates.
 Through public dialogue, we will explore curatorial practices rooted in community accountability, language, and sovereignty.